LIONEL OF ANTWERP

 JOHN OF GAUNT

-The third surviving son of Edward III, John of Gaunt falls under the influence of Henry of Lancaster, who offers him Blanche, his daughter.
+The third surviving son of Edward III, John of Gaunt falls under the influence of Henry of Lancaster, who offers him Blanche, his daughter, in marriage.

 John of Gaunt comes to realise that this is a device to enable Henry of Lancaster the opportunity to get control of the kingdom.